chrisculver/chrisculver/README.md

 <h1 align="center">Hi 👋, I'm Chris</h1>
 <h3 align="center">A physicist that likes developing software to solve physics problems.</h3>

+This page is generally focused on the software side, see [my webpage](https://chrisculver.github.io/#about) for more information about the physics.

 ## Lattice QCD Packages
 ### Python
 For constructing operators: